Go Backpacking

 Medellin has two major bus stations that serve different parts of the country.

-Terminal del Norte is in the north, with buses that head to northern and eastern destinations such as Cartagena, Barranquilla, Santa Marta, and Bogota.
+Terminal del Norte is located in the north, with buses that travel to northern and eastern destinations, including Cartagena, Barranquilla, Santa Marta, and Bogota.

-At night, if traveling with luggage, it is advisable to take an Uber, which will cost about 15,000 pesos ($4) to/from most parts of the city.
+It is conveniently located at the Caribe metro stop, making it easily accessible during the day.
+At night, when traveling with luggage, it is advisable to take an Uber, which costs approximately 15,000 pesos ($4) to and from most parts of the city.

-Terminal del Sur is located adjacent to the Olaya Herrera airport toward the southern end of town and serves the southern and western half of the country, including Cali and Manizales.
+Terminal del Sur is situated adjacent to Olaya Herrera Airport, near the southern end of the city, and serves the south and western halves of the country, including Cali and Manizales.

 The closest metro station is Poblado; however, it is not within walking distance, so it's best to take an Uber.

-When leaving the city, you can usually show up and find a bus departing within a few hours for wherever you're headed, especially if it's another major city such as Bogota or Cartagena.
+When leaving the city, you can usually arrive and find a bus departing within a few hours for wherever you're headed, especially if it's another major city, such as Bogota or Cartagena.
+The exception is on national holidays, when a larger number of Colombians travel around the country.

 Getting Around Medellin